 The Music Staff at the Geelong Youth Choir are highly-qualified in the field of Music Education.
 The team brings together a wide range of skills and experience that provide choristers with a range of opportunities to develop their vocal and musicianship skills in a supportive environment.

 Denise Hollingworth graduated with a Masters degree in Music Education from the VanderCook College of Music, Chicago, Illinois, majoring in Choral Music Education.
 Denise has completed extensive studies in the area of children’s musical and vocal development, and has a special interest in the care and development of young voices.
 Denise has completed studies in Kodály and Orff philosophies of music education, and enjoys incorporating these methodologies in a creative approach to teaching.

 Denise has taught in a variety of settings ranging from early childhood to tertiary levels and regularly presents workshops for teachers on the topics of Music Education and Children’s Vocal Development.
 She was the guest conductor at the Geelong Summer Music Camp, Morrison Singers, in 2008 and 2009.
 In addition to her work at GYC, Denise teaches music in schools.
-She has been teaching with the Geelong Youth Choir since 2004 and is the conductor for the Cantore and Chamber Choirs.
+She has been teaching with the Geelong Youth Choir since 2004 and is the conductor for the Cantore, Chamber and Raise the Bar Choirs.

 Conductor – Prelude Choir